 Rev. Sheri Heller, LCSW is a New York State licensed clinical social worker, addiction specialist, Ericksonian hypnotist, and interfaith minister, and is a seasoned psychodynamic therapist presenting with 30 years clinical and supervisory experience in the addiction and mental health fields.
-Sheri holds degrees and certifications from Hunter College, New York University, The N.Y.
+Sheri holds degrees and certifications from Hunter College, New York University, The American Academy of Healthcare Providers in the Addictive Disorders, The N.Y.
 Milton H. Erickson Society for Psychotherapy and Hypnosis, and OneSpirit Interfaith Seminary.

 Rev. Heller’s areas of expertise pertain to the comprehensive treatment of addictive disorders and complex PTSD, primarily rooted in child abuse and neglect and sexual abuse.
 She also specializes in women's issues and tapping into creative expression, and treats sundry diagnostic categories, such as character disorders, depression, and anxiety disorders.
 Sheri's treatment approach is both traditional and holistic as she incorporates a psychoanalytic and behaviorally oriented knowledge base with (12-step) philosophy, hypnosis, Gestalt techniques, Jungian psychology, and other diverse spiritual and creative vehicles.

 Sheri is also the creator of a therapeutic theater project designed to inspire and encourage healing for at-risk underserved women and girls plagued by histories of childhood trauma, neglect and abuse.
 The Sistah Tribe Phoenix Project

 Sheri's journey of recovery was told through an animated film short created by OC87 Recovery Diaries curator/filmmaker Glenn Holsten and animator Paul Fierlinger.
 As part of a one hour OC87 mental health special this short was aired on the PBS station WHYY